SFe-Team-was-taken/TSC/readme.md

 ## 3.3 Assuming TSC mode for supported programs

-If an SF player that supports TSC attempts to load a bank larger than 4 GiB, and a 32-bit header is found, then TSC mode is assumed.
+If an SF player that supports TSC attempts to load a bank larger than 4 GiB, and a 32-bit RIFF header is found, then TSC mode is assumed.